-Parasite Movie Review: It has been awarded plenty of honors and praises from all over the globe.
-Bong Joon-Ho directorial is the film that is not only loved for its story but is also appreciated for the layered screenplay and directorial style.
+Parasite Movie Review: It has been awarded plenty of honours and praises from all over the globe.
+Bong Joon-Ho directorial is a film that is not only loved for its story but is also appreciated for the layered screenplay and directorial style.

 The Parasite movie unfolds with the Kim clan residing in a small basement apartment looking for free Wi-Fi to access their phones.
 They take up any job to make money and meet their daily ends and also take care of each other.
 Son Ki-Woo’s friend offers him another job as he was moving abroad for higher studies, he offers him to provide his services as an English tutor to a wealthy family.

 It was like a ray of happiness and hope for them for a steady paycheque, but wait!
 They embarked on this opportunity to conceive a plan.
 After Ki-Woo gets employed at Mr Park’s house, the entire family one by one takes up every job with the family.
 Be it as a housekeeper, driver, gardener, or art therapist.

 As the movie goes on and you finally get to know that this story is all about one family leaching into one another and how they take over their life, BOOM!
 Bong Joon-Ho will quickly shift your focus into something very dark and unsettling.

 As the title suggests, Parasite movie is something that will stay within you and would eat you for being alive, the same is being projected on the screen.
 Apart from the talented cast and direction, the film location for the screenplay has simply worked perfectly to set the mood for the audience.